-Just go to any home improvement store and the choice of home air filters can be dizzying.
+Trying to select the right air filter for your Pierre home can be a daunting experience.
 What’s the best one?
-Does the price reflect the quality?
-These are just a few of the questions that make the selection mind-boggling.
-Let Peitz Service Experts Heating & Air Conditioning try to help you de-mystify the air filter dilemma.
+Should you just get the cheapest?
+These are just a few of the questions that make selecting home air filters so mind-boggling.
+Let Peitz Service Experts try to help you de-mystify the air filter dilemma.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.